-The central problem is that of the artist and how to unify a vast, unresolved archive.
+The central problem is that of the an-artist and how to unify a vast, unresolved archive.

 The digital archive ranges from the earliest desktop-era compositions to the most recent experiments with machine learning.
 In this sense, the website is an experiment in metaphysical user experience (M–UX)—an artwork in the form of navigation or a slow-motion implosion of the digital studio.